lightermanuk/Milestone-project-1/readme.md

 Users arrive at the homepage titled "The Island."
 The navigation bar at the top offers links to various sections: Home, Tourist Attractions, History, and Walks.

-## Introduction Section
+### Introduction Section
 Users see the main heading "Portland" with a current live weather widget.
 Below the heading, users are welcomed with a message: "Welcome to the Island of Portland!"
-Blurb Section
+### Blurb Section
 Users read a brief introduction to the Island of Portland, describing its location and connection to the mainland via Chesil Beach.
 Image Section
 A three-column section presents images of different aspects of Portland: a map, rowing boats, and Portland Bill.
 These images link back to the homepage.
-## Carousel Section
+### Carousel Section
 Users view a carousel featuring three images with captions: an aerial view of the island, Chesil Beach, and Pulpit Rock at sunset.
 Users can navigate through the images using the carousel controls.
-## Final Blurb
+### Final Blurb
 A concluding message emphasizes the beauty and suitability of Portland for exploration and visitors of all ages.
 ## Tourist Attractions Page
 Navigating to Tourist Attractions
 Users click on the "Tourist Attractions" link in the navigation bar.
-They are directed to a page with pictures and details of the top nine tourist attractions on the island.
+They are directed to a page with nine flipcard pictures in a 3 by 3 grid, of the top tourist attractions on the island, with information on the reverse of the flipcard, as they hover over the images.
 ## History Page
 Navigating to History Page
 Users click on the "History" link in the navigation bar.
-They are directed to a page that provides historical information about the Island of Portland, along with a carousel of examples of limestone buildings and a limestone factory video.
+They are directed to a page that provides historical information, with accompanying high quality images about the Island of Portland.
+Firstly in two columns and then across the page so there is variation to keep the user engaged.
+### Carousel Section
+A large carousel of examples of famous limestone buildings at the bottom of the page,  and a portland limestone factory video as a last item on the carousel which can be expanded.
 ## Walks Page
 Navigating to Walks Page
 Users click on the "Walks" link in the navigation bar.